Paras-245/notes/bitten tech course/Module 3 (Linux Refresher)/4_Linux File System.md

 - Mounting : it is a directory,that is created as part of root filesystem, it loads the files from drive to this directory
 ## / (Root filesystem):
 - top level directory
+- contains all files required to boot and and run the linux
+- include all the required executables and libraries required to boot the